AlexanderGullen/AlexanderGullen.github.io/_posts/2024-2-2-Datacenter-Distribution.md

+---
+layout: post
+title: Visualizing the distribution of datacenters for 5 major cloud providers
+---

 # Visualizing the distribution of datacenters for 5 major cloud providers

 Everybody knows that cloud hyperscalers operate a small army worth of datacenters across various regions, countries, and continents.
 But having just received my AZ-900 Azure Fundamentals certification at the time I wanted a better way to visualize where these datacenters are physically located.